Submit Your Screenplay

 - Scripts must not be in production.
 The purpose of the competition and award money is to foster the creation and successful completion of an independent short film.
 All film/video shooting must take place after the award presentation.

-- DC Shorts has been named by MovieMaker Magazine year after year as one of 25 festivals worth the entry fee for our unique feedback system in which EVERY writer is able to review their scores and receive readers’ comments.
+- DC Shorts has been named by MovieMaker Magazine every year since 2010 as one of 25 festivals worth the entry fee for our unique feedback system in which EVERY writer is able to review their scores and receive readers’ comments.